-I’ve been chased by dogs, but that was better than the times I’ve been chased to my car by family members of clients who were begging for money for drugs.
+I’ve been chased by dogs, but that was better than the times I was chased to my car by family members of clients who were begging for money for drugs.
 I’ve been threatened, cursed and followed by abusers who only the day before were in jail.
 It’s really inconvenient when the referral source forgets to mention things like prison records and guns.

-I once found myself in a room with a very-intoxicated client who was fighting with his brother over a loaded gun he had just pulled out from under a sofa cushion.
-I had asked his brother to meet me there to help me convince his brother to move out of the basement apartment from which he was being evicted.
-As my client wildly waved his loaded gun around in the air boasting that no one had dare cross him, I debated my options: I could throw myself on the onto the filthy, encrusted floor or make a run for the door.
+I once found myself in a room with a very-intoxicated client who was fighting with his brother over a loaded gun my client had just pulled out from under a sofa cushion.
+I had asked his brother to meet me there to help me convince him to move out of the basement apartment from which he was soon to be evicted.
+As my client wildly waved his loaded gun around in the air, boasting that no one had dare cross him, I debated my options: I could throw myself on the filthy, encrusted floor or make a run for the door.

-I’ve been inside homes where police stood outside and warned me about going in because they had just moments before ran out and vomited due to the conditions of the home.
-The worst homes were the ones where the clients would not walk their dogs so the floors were soaked in urine and encrusted in either human or animal feces.
+I’ve been inside homes where police stood outside and warned me about going in because they had just moments before run out vomiting due to the conditions of the home.
+The worst homes were the ones where the clients would not walk their dogs so the floors were soaked in urine and encrusted in feces.
 From the road these homes always looked nice and normal…but they were far from it.
 The homes where the floors were covered in feces were always the worst, worse than the roaches and rats.
 And then there were the hoarders.
-I was not surprised to read recently that there are now 3 shows on television about hoarders.
+I was not surprised to read recently that there are now three shows on television about hoarders.
 I have definitely seen my share over the years.

-A couple of months ago I went out on a new referral, it was a caregiver neglect case.
-I found myself driving my non 4-wheel-drive SUV deep into the woods down a densely-wooded gravel and dirt driveway, a driveway the deputy I had just called for assistance refused to go down.
+A couple of months ago I had a new referral that was a caregiver neglect case.
+I found myself driving my non-4-wheel-drive SUV deep into the woods down a densely wooded gravel and dirt driveway, a driveway the deputy I had called for assistance, refused to go down.

-I could go on and on and on with stories of the past 8 years…stories of drug abuse, alcoholism, suicide, physical abuse and mental abuse…so many trips to emergency rooms, behavioral facilities, nursing homes, and jails…hours spent in probate court and in guardianship hearings.
+I could go on and on and on with stories of the past eight years…stories of drug abuse, alcoholism, suicide, physical abuse and mental abuse…so many trips to emergency rooms, behavioral facilities, nursing homes, and jails…hours spent in probate court and in guardianship hearings.
 But if I do, you’ll just stare and shake your head in disbelief.
-I know, because that’s what I would do if I hadn’t lived it for the past 8 years.
+I know, because that’s what I would do if I hadn’t lived it these past eight years.

 So why am I telling you all this?
 Well, because you are my friends and I thought you should know, there’s been a huge change in my life, a tremendous metamorphosis!
 After 14 years with the State of Georgia, and 8 years as an Adult Protective Services Case Manager, I gave my resignation on August 17th.
 September 14th was my last day.